Alternatives To Condoms | Smart Safe Choices

 • Diaphragms and Cervical Caps: These barrier devices cover the cervix to block sperm entry.
 Used with spermicide for better efficacy, they require fitting by a healthcare provider and must be inserted before intercourse.

 These options offer some pregnancy prevention but generally fall short in STI defense compared to condoms.
+Some spermicides can also cause irritation, especially with frequent use.

 The Copper Intrauterine Device (IUD)